Harry Chichester, 2nd Baron Templemore: Career

 During his military service he gained the rank of Honorary Colonel for the 3rd Battalion, Royal Irish Regiment.
 He served as a deputy lieutenant of County Wexford and was also a justice of the peace for that county.

 Personal life

-Lord Templemore married firstly his first cousin once removed, Laura Caroline Jane Paget, daughter of Sir Arthur Paget and Lady Augusta Fane, on 3 August 1842.
+On 3 August 1842, Lord Templemore married his first cousin once removed, Laura Caroline Jane Paget, daughter of Sir Arthur Paget and Lady Augusta Fane (a daughter of 10th Earl of Westmorland).
 She was the first cousin of his mother Augusta, Baroness Templemore.
-They had two children: Arthur Henry Chichester, 3rd Baron Templemore and the Honourable Flora Augusta Chichester (1856–1974), who died unmarried.
 In the 1850s, they lived at 2 Upper Brook Street, Mayfair.
+Before her death, they had two children: